box/box-ui-elements/src/components/media/Media.md

 >
 > `Media` is a compound component, the inner elements are not meant to be used outside of the Media container

-Implements the "media object" element from Bootstrap
+Implements the "media object" element

 ```plaintext
 import Media from 'box-ui-elements/es/components/media'